 Turmeric is contraindicated in people with bile duct obstruction, gallstones, hyperacidity, and stomach ulcers.
 If this applies to you, learn more about turmeric before using it beyond as an ingredient in your weekly curry.
 Younger women should know that there is some link between turmeric and infertility and would probably want to avoid supplementation usage.

-Combining Turmeric with Black Pepper
+Combining Turmeric with Black Pepper for Added Turmeric Benefits

-Traditional chai tea recipes were really onto something because they combined turmeric with black pepper and it turns out that the piperine in black pepper enhances the bioavailability of the curcumin in turmeric (Shoba et al. 1998).
+Traditional chai tea recipes were really onto something because they combined turmeric with black pepper and it turns out that the piperine in black pepper enhances the bioavailability of the curcumin (Shoba et al. 1998).

 How much black pepper is that?
 I can’t say it’s really clear.
 Studies are using isolated curcumin and piperine and it may be some time before we are given a recommendation close to “definitive,” but keep in mind that these studies focus on enhancing the use of curcumin as a supplement.
 They have found curcumin fairly ineffective as a supplement in isolation — it needs the piperine to make it into our bloodstream where it can do its job.
 In the context of eating turmeric (which is about 4% curcumin), we often already eat pepper along with it.
 It turns out that the ratios of the two used in these studies are in line with the way most of us probably eat anyway.
 It really does not take a lot of pepper — one study used something like an ounce of peppercorns to a pound of turmeric, just a sprinkle of pepper on your curry.